Blazemeter/CitrixPlugin/README.md

 **Check Type**:

-* HASH makes a hash of the selected area (makes a hash of the full screenshot if there are no coordinates in the selected area).
+* **HASH** makes a hash of the selected area (makes a hash of the full screenshot if there are no coordinates in the selected area).
-* OCR detects the text in the selected area.
+* **OCR** detects the text in the selected area.
+* **HASH Changed** detects whether content of the selected area changes using hash computation.
+* **OCR Changed** detects whether content of the selected area changes using text recognition.
+* **Session Closed** detects whether the Citrix session is closed.
+* **Window Exists** ensures a window with an expected title is present in Citrix session.
+* **Window Closed** ensures a window with an expected title is closed during the check.
+* **Window Gets Foreground** ensures a window with an expected title gets the foreground during the check.
-* None makes nothing, which means Sampler will run the interaction and consider result as OK
+* **None** makes nothing, which means Sampler will run the interaction and consider result as OK.

+**Selection Zone**:

+* **Relative to foreground window**, check this option if you want the coordinates below to be relative to the foreground window during sampling.
+* **X, Y, Width and Height** specify the screen area where the check is performed during sampling.

+**Expected value**:

+* **Use regular expression**, check this option if you want to use regular expression pattern matching instead of text equality.
+* The textarea contains the expected value depending to the check you want to perform :
+    * **HASH**, the hash value of the selected area.
+    * **OCR**, the text contained in the selected area.
+    * **Window Exists**, the title of the window that must be present.
+    * **Window Closed**, the title of the window that must be closed during the check.
+    * **Window Gets Foreground**, the title of the window that must get the foreground during the check.

+**Timeout**: The maximum time during which the end clause must be honored.

-If the sampler hash or text (if you used OCR) is different from the one retrieved in the same area during the sampling, the sampler will retry until timeout is reached.
+If the end clause state of the sampler is different from the one retrieved in the same area during the recording, the sampler will retry until timeout is reached.
 If timeout is exceeded and expected state is not reached, the sampler will be in failed state.

 #### Assertions